Ahyan-Official/sliide-android-app/README.md

 - Add new users with real-time input validation.
 - Delete users via a confirmation dialog.
 - Modern, responsive UI built with Jetpack Compose.
-- Robust error handling and loading state management.
+- Error handling and loading state management.

 ## Architecture
 This app follows **Clean Architecture**, dividing the codebase into: